 Evan Hudson is an acknowledged leader among a new generation of real estate capital markets lawyers.

-He draws on skills honed over more than a decade of concentration in the structuring of real estate investment vehicles, including private funds, REITs (publicly traded, non-traded and private), DSTs and Qualified Opportunity Funds.
+He draws on skills honed over more than a decade of concentration in the structuring of real estate investment vehicles, including private funds, DSTs and REITs (publicly traded, non-traded and private).

 Evan has made a conscious decision not to spread himself too thin with a broad corporate practice, and the resulting depth of knowledge is what sets him apart.
 His technical writings are widely read, and Evan’s clients rave about his ability to provide business guidance that goes far beyond the value of the legal services provided.